Short geodesics and small eigenvalues on random hyperbolic punctured spheres: Introduction

 Understanding the distribution of closed geodesics on a surface also offers insight into its spectral properties.
 In Section \ref{sec:Spectrum} we demonstrate the existence of many short closed geodesics on typical hyperbolic punctured spheres that each separate off two distinct cusps from the surface.
-The existence of these curves, when combined with the Mini-max Lemma \ref{lem:Minimax} for the Laplacian, and an argument similar to Buser \cite[Theorem 8.1.3]{Bu2010}, can be used to deduce the existence of $o\left(n^{\frac{1}{3}}\right)$ arbitrarily small eigenvalues on a typical hyperbolic punctured sphere.
-Indeed, let $\lambda_{k}\left(X\right)$ denote the $(k+1)^{\mathrm{th}}$ smallest eigenvalue of the Laplacian on $X\in\mathcal{M}_{0,n}$ $\textit{if it exists.}$
+The existence of these curves, when combined with the Mini-max Lemma \ref{lem:Minimax} for the Laplacian, and an argument similar to Buser \cite[Theorem 8.1.3]{Bu2010}, can be used to deduce the existence of $o\left(n\right)$ arbitrarily small eigenvalues on a typical hyperbolic punctured sphere.
+Recall, that the spectrum of a hyperbolic punctured sphere consists of absolutely continuous spectrum in the range $\left[\frac{1}{4},\infty\right)$, a simple eigenvalue at $0$, possibly finitely many eigenvalues in the range $\left(0,\frac{1}{4}\right)$ and potentially embedded eigenvalues above $\frac{1}{4}$.
+Then, let $\lambda_{k}\left(X\right)$ denote the $(k+1)^{\mathrm{th}}$ smallest eigenvalue of the Laplacian on $X\in\mathcal{M}_{0,n}$ $\textit{if it exists}$.
+A Theorem of Zograf \cite{Zo1987} says that there is a constant $C>0$ such that for any $X\in\mathcal{M}_{g,n}$, $\lambda_{1}\left(X\right)\leqslant C\frac{g+1}{n}$.
+In particular, if $g=o(n)$ then any surface in $\mathcal{M}_{g,n}$ has a small eigenvalue.
+Our next result complements this by showing a random surface has many small eigenvalues.
+We prove the following. \begin{thm} There is a constant $C>0$ such that for any function $k:\mathbb{N}\to\mathbb{N}$ with $k=o\left(n\right)$ and $k\to\infty$ as $n\to\infty$, then